snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ---

 ## Measurement Approach
+So up unitl now, I can confidently state that this device in principle should work.
+However, the issues lies in the charge transfer efficiency.
+This will be determined by the wetting behavior between the LAr and Al2O3 interface.
+The wetting characteristics of any liquid-solid system are quantified through contact angle measurements, where angles below 90° indicate favorable wetting conditions and angles above 90° suggest poor wetting behavior.
+The theoretical foundation for understanding argon wetting behavior rests on Young's equation, which describes the equilibrium contact angle as a balance between solid-vapor, liquid-vapor, and solid-liquid interfacial tensions
 1) Wetting/Non Wetting
   - Cryogenic Transient Current Technique (Cryo-TCT)
     - Cryo-TCT is a method to see how well a surface repels or attracts a very cold liquid—like liquid argon (LAr) or liquid xenon (LXe) by watching how electricity moves near the surface.
 Cryo-TCT directly measures how electrons interact with the interface